ells101/codingnotes/nuggets.md

 - Having trouble reading long bits of HTML?
 Use HTML formatter to make ugly HTML readable.
 - Shift + Enter is the shortcut to run your code.
 - Finding an exercise/kata you like and trying to do it every day for a week is a great way to put something into long-term memory.
+- Get a mentor.
+Use meet a mentor to find one.
+It's free!
+- Immerse yourself in the prgramming world.
+You can follow podcasts and mailing lists for Open Source projects to get a feel for how Devs communicate with each other.